thanpolas/toddmotto.github.io/_posts/2013-04-19-data-js-selectors-enhancing-html5-development-by-separating-css-from-javascript.md

 <a href="#" class="user" data-user="34321" data-name="David">Welcome, David.</a>
 {% endhighlight %}

-?and literally create some attributes on the fly.
+...and literally create some attributes on the fly.
 There is an argument that you shouldn't abuse HTML5 data-* attributes, but I don't think that's what we're doing with [data-js].

 So why do I call it [data-js]?
 That's how we target the new development concept, here's the new HTML for that contact button earlier: